We ask you, humbly, to help us.

 Another viewpoint: The Bible is ambiguous; thus inerrancy is a meaningless

-There are in excess of 1,000 Christian faith groups in North America.
+There are in excess of 1,000 Christian faith groups in North America, and tens of thousands worldwide.
 They teach

 to persons after death, and dozens of other topics.
 On social